aufwaerts/BinSmart-ESS/README.md

 The solution looks like this:
 [BinSmart_overview.pdf](https://github.com/user-attachments/files/18629652/BinSmart_overview.pdf)

-Feel free to use any parts of my code and my drawing as an inspiration to start or optimize your own project.
-For larger installations with, say, 800 Wp (today's limit for a "Balkonkraftwerk") you would probably use a larger battery, BMS, charger and inverter, but the software config could be adapted easily.

 The ESP32 code was written with Arduino IDE.
 I have restrained from developing a frontend app for Windows, iOS or Android.
 The frontend functionality is very simple, popular telnet clients like Putty or Termius are sufficient to visualize BinSmart's status and handle user commands.
 If the font "Cascadia Code" is chosen, all special characters are displayed correctly - see screenshots.

-Some BinSmart parameters can be modified via telnet client, however the static part of the software config (e.g. IP addresses) needs to be changed in the file "BinSmart_cfg.h", which requires re-compilation and upload (via OTA) to the ESP32 after every change.
+Some parameters can be modified via telnet client.
+The static part of the software config (e.g. IP addresses) needs to be changed in the file "BinSmart_cfg.h", which requires re-compilation and upload (via OTA) to the ESP32 after every change.

+Feel free to use any parts of my code or my drawing for your own project.
+For larger installations with, say, 800 Wp (today's limit for a "Balkonkraftwerk") you would probably use a larger battery, BMS, charger and inverter, but the software config could be adapted accordingly.

 Personal note: I learned programming in the days of BASIC and Pascal, back in the 1980s.
 ESP32's ancestors were programmed in assembler to achieve acceptable performance.
 Before internet, java and object-oriented programming became mainstream, I moved to project management and didn't do any coding for 30 years.
 Obviously my code is not "state of the art", it's procedural and full of global variables, but it works beautifully.
 If anybody is willing to take my code and port it to proper C++, please go ahead!